Political Roundup: Problems in the public service

 James pinpoints one of the problems in the machinery of government: "One driver of change has been the appointment of political advisers in ministers' offices.
 They filter communications to ministers and even presume to tell officials, including chief executives, what to do.
 Some later become MPs.
 These interlopers vet what should be departments', not ministers', business, including Official Information Act requests."

-Chris Eichbaum has also written a useful explainer about why New Zealand has "a constitutionally independent public service tasked with providing free, frank and comprehensive advice to the government of the day" – see: When a problem shared is a problem doubled.
+Eichbaum has also written a useful explainer about why New Zealand has "a constitutionally independent public service tasked with providing free, frank and comprehensive advice to the Government of the day" – see: When a problem shared is a problem doubled.

 Too much bureaucratisation